content-queue/.github/profile/README.md

 ## Features

 * Newly added issues are added to the configured column in the project board
-* When you move an issue to the configured "to tweet" column, the content gets tweeted automatically (naming is configurable)
+* When you move an issue to the configured "to post" column, the content gets published automatically (naming is configurable)
-* Tweeted issues are automatically closed and move to the configured "done" column (naming is configurable)
+* Published issues are automatically closed and move to the configured "done" column (naming is configurable)
 * Closed issues are automatically removed from the board
 * More features are currently worked on, such as validation and automatic issue creation for mentions